 How to get started

 For more in-depth tutorials, Skillshare’s Video Production: The Complete Course is perfect for beginners.
-By signing up to their free trial, you can watch it at no cost.
-It takes you through the ideation process, gives a thorough introduction to equipment, shows you what makes a good video, and teaches you how to compose and expose your shots.
-Udemy also has a great selection of video production courses, whether you want to use your new skills for video marketing, or creatively, to make beautiful and inspiring films.
+By signing up for their free trial, you can watch it at no cost.
+It takes you through the ideation process, provides a thorough introduction to equipment, shows you what makes a good video, and teaches you how to compose and expose your shots.

 7. Digital marketing